hluk/CopyQ/docs/scripting-api.rst

    If a tab is open and visible or has an editor open, it won't be unloaded.

-   Returns list of successfully unloaded tabs.
+   :returns: Array of successfully unloaded tabs.
+   :rtype: array of strings

 .. js:function:: forceUnload([tabNames...])